howerj/lfsr/readme.md

 also been designed so that it should be possible to implement in 7400 series logic ICs (excluding ROM and RAM) as well as on an FPGA.
-There may be no savings in logic on an FPGA due to the fact that slices have a built in carry chain usually, but a comparison could be made when the system is implemented on an FPGA.
+There may be no savings in logic on an FPGA due to the fact that slices have a built in carry chain (usually), but a comparison could be made when the system is implemented on an FPGA (This has been done, there is very little difference).

 As the Program Counter does not use addition, it was decided that addition should be removed from the instruction set.
-It is sorely missed and makes the Forth code more complex and slows it down.
-The only instruction that feels like it should be present (to me) is bit-wise OR, in practice it is not used that much within the interpreter so it not missed, it is reimplemented using bitwise AND and INVERT (XOR against all bits set).
+It would be a bit weird to worry about all the gates the Program Counter is using and then just include an adder elsewhere.
+The ADD instruction is sorely missed and makes the Forth code more complex and slows it down.
+The only other instruction that feels like it should be present (to me) is bit-wise OR, in practice it is not used that much within the interpreter so it not missed, it is reimplemented using bitwise AND and INVERT (XOR against all bits set).